 Mission & History

-Women & Their Work is a nonprofit visual and performing arts organization located in Central Austin that serves as a catalyst for new ideas in contemporary art created by women living and working in Texas and beyond.
-For over 45 years, Women & Their Work has brought groundbreaking art to Austin, with exhibitions, performances, and educational workshops.
+Women & Their Work is a nonprofit visual and performing arts organization located in Austin that serves as a catalyst for new ideas in contemporary art created by women living and working in Texas and beyond.
+Since 1978, Women & Their Work has brought groundbreaking art to Austin, with exhibitions, performances, and educational workshops.

 Our History

-Founded in 1978, Women & Their Work has actively developed the careers of more than 2,000 artists, presenting hundreds of visual art exhibitions, music, dance and theater events, spoken word, literary readings, film festivals and educational workshops.
+For 47 years, Women & Their Work has been a cornerstone of the Austin arts community and has actively developed the careers of more than 2,000 women artists, presenting hundreds of visual art exhibitions, music, dance and theater events, film festivals and education programs.
+Our goal has been to serve as a creative community hub and create space for women’s voices to be loud in Austin, in Texas, and beyond.

-As a nationally recognized gallery, Women & Their Work was the first organization in Texas to receive a grant for visual art from the National Endowment for the Arts and was asked to participate in the prestigious Warhol Initiative in 2001.
-Women & Their Work has been featured on National Public Radio’s Morning Edition, as well as in magazines Art in America and ArtForum.
+Nationally recognized for the quality of its work, W&TW has played an important role in the development of the visual and performing arts in Texas.
+Women & Their Work was the first organization in Texas to receive a grant from the NEA Visual Arts Program and was asked to participate in the prestigious Warhol Initiative in 2001.
+National Public Radio featured Women & Their Work and its production of an original play in a six-minute segment on Morning Edition.
+Women & Their Work’s exhibitions have been reviewed in Art in America and ArtForum.

 Women & Their Work actively works within the community, educating audiences of all ages about contemporary art.
 Since 1986, W&TW has developed a comprehensive education program that reaches children in underserved Austin schools.
 Women & Their Work’s arts education program comprises gallery tours and talks with exhibiting artists, hands-on workshops for Austin Independent School District students, in-school performances, classroom projects and teacher workshops.